drkrssll/chunks-rs/README.md

     Ok(())
 }
 ```
+> Similar to the application window, the taskbar has a default CSS class of "taskbar".

 The switch_workspace function is used to switch workspaces using hyprctl.
 This is then passed through to your Tag using static_button, which gives your button functionality.